giuliamml/data-journal.github.io/pages/webrtc-part-1.md

 function of and closer to the final solution than the previous.
 When you use parallel computing techniques, you end up with a lot of communication between nodes at each iteration.
 This way, the communication speed quickly becomes the bottleneck in the process.

 In this first post, I'll write about the solver itself.
-In a second posts, I'll write about how I used WebRtC to distribute the computation across several browsers.
+In a second post, I'll write about how I used WebRtC to distribute the computation across several browsers.
 In a third post, I'll write about performance considerations.

 ## The Poisson Equation